slyall/www-darkmere/README.md

 [Hugo](http://gohugo.io) based version of this website.
 Currently using the [Hyde-y](https://themes.gohugo.io/hyde-y/) theme

-This replaces the shell-scipt based version I originally created in 1999(!).
+This replaces the shell-script based version I originally created in 1999(!).

 I've not created any new pages here since 2007 but there are a few pages I wanted to keep: